deadlydog/PowerShell.Experiment.ClassInModule/ReadMe.md

 1. One with the class defined in a separate file and imported [via dot-sourcing](/src/ModuleWithClassInSeparateFileIncludedWithDotSourcing/ModuleWithClassInSeparateFileIncludedWithDotSourcing.psm1).
 1. One with the class defined [in the psm1 file](/src/ModuleWithClassInPsm1/ModuleWithClassInPsm1.psm1).

-Each module also contains Pester tests to test:
+Each module contains Pester tests to test:

 - The class can be used by the module functions.
 - The class type can be used outside of the module.

+Each Pester test file is duplicated so it can reference the module in 2 ways:

+- Using `using module` to import the module.
+- Using `Import-Module` to import the module.

 In addition to defining classes in various ways and testing them, we also define and tests enums in the same ways to see if they suffer from the same issues.